jcmjohnmatty/jjc/README.md

 A (Mini-)Java Compiler implementation.

 ## Prerequisites
-To build jjc, autoconf and automake are required.
+To build `jjc`, autoconf and automake are required.
 These can usually be installed through your system's package manager.

+`flex` is also required, as it is used to implement `jjc`'s lexer.

 ## Building
-There are two parts that must be done in order to build jjc, configuring the project using autotools, and compiling/installing jjc after this has been done.
+There are two parts that must be done in order to build `jjc`, configuring the project using autotools, and compiling/installing `jjc` after this has been done.

 ### Autotools configuration
 The first step is to configure the initial build system using autotools.
 To do